AVoss84/streamlit/README.md

 ## Installation

+The app was tested with python 3.7

 ### Requirements:

-The app was tested with python 3.7

-To install it locally, execute the following steps:
+To install your application locally, execute the following steps:

 ```bash
 ${CONDA_PATH}/conda env create -f environment.yml